We’ve all dealt with fear. Who hasn’t, right? I definitely have. Fear was an unwelcome bully for most of my life.

 Scrapping Fear Strategy

 - Command fear to go.
-More specifically, make a list of every one of those fears—each tiny thing I’m afraid of—and tell each one to depart.
+More specifically, make a list of each tiny thing I’m afraid of—and tell each one to depart.
 If I’m going to trust God with all my heart as Proverbs 3:5 says, then there won’t be room for a single shred of doubt.
 Every fearful thought has to be dismissed (2 Corinthians 10:5).
 Resist the devil and he will flee (James 4:7).

 - Fear is out, now swap it for faith.
 Listen to the promises of God.
 Hang out with some faith-talkers, and start to imitate.
 Reading them and hearing them in my head is better than nothing, but I need to hear my voice speaking those promises aloud.
 Faith comes by hearing and hearing by the Word of God (Romans 10:17).
 Faith will come!